Portugal: Minho & the Douro Valley

 Loop walk from Casas do Côro; 2.5 – 5 miles, easy to moderate, 703-ft. elevation gain

-This morning you’ll shuttle (approximately four hours) to Portugal’s capital, Lisbon.
-Your tour concludes at the hotel in Lisbon at approximately 1:30 p.m.
+After breakfast, you’ll shuttle approximately four hours to Portugal’s capital, Lisbon.
+Your tour concludes at our post-tour hotel, the Sofitel Lisbon Liberdade, at approximately 1:30 p.m.
+From here, you are free to continue your journey independently, whether exploring more of Lisbon or traveling onward.

 Included Meals: Breakfast